-Audit Objectives - Determine whether the LEA (or State) selected and verified the required sample of approved free and reduced price applications and made the appropriate changes to eligibility status.
+Audit Objectives - Determine whether the LEA (or State) selected and verified the required sample of approved free and reduced price applications and made the appropriate changes to eligibility status and, if applicable, properly conducted the second review of applications.

 - a.
 Obtain the current family size and income guidelines published by FNS. - b.
-Through examination of documentation, ascertain that: - (1) The sampling and verification of free and reduced price applications were performed, as required. - (2) Changes were made to eligibility status based on documentation and other information obtained through the verification process.
+Through examination of documentation, ascertain that: - (1) The sampling and verification of free and reduced price applications were performed, as required, including, if applicable, the second reviews of applications. - (2) Changes were made to eligibility status based on documentation and other information obtained through the verification process.